dynamsoft-docs/barcode-reader-docs/programming/javascript/user-guide/index.md

 * Generally, you need to provide a resolution that the camera supports.
 However, in case a camera does not support the specified resolution, it usually uses the nearest supported resolution.
 As a result, the selected resolution may not be the actual resolution used.
 In this case, add an option with the class name `dbrScanner-opt-gotResolution` (as shown above) and the library will then use it to show the actual resolution.

-## Request A Trial
+## Requesting A Trial

 From version 8.2.5 of the library, if no license is specified, a 7-day trial license will be used by default.

 > NOTE: This trial license requires a network connection to work.

-After that, if you want to evaluate the library further, you can request a 30-day trial license in one of the following ways
+After that, if you want to evaluate the library further, you can [register for a Dynamsoft account](https://www.dynamsoft.com/api-common/Regist/Regist) (if you haven't already done so) and request a 30-day trial in the [customer portal](https://www.dynamsoft.com/CustomerPortal/Portal/TrialLicense.aspx).

-* [Email trial@dynamsoft.com](mailto:trial@dynamsoft.com?subject=privateTrial) and make sure to put "privateTrial" in the subject.
-This email will then be automatically processed by our system and the 30-day trial license will be sent to you immediately.

-* [Register for a Dynamsoft account](https://www.dynamsoft.com/api-common/Regist/Regist) manually (if you haven't already done so) and request the trial in the [customer portal](https://www.dynamsoft.com/CustomerPortal/Portal/TrialLicense.aspx).
-Note that you must choose the correct product | edition | version combination in order to get the correct trial license.

-* If you like, you can also [contact our support team](https://www.dynamsoft.com/company/contact/) to get a trial license.
+* If you like, you can also [contact our support team](https://www.dynamsoft.com/company/contact/) to get a trial extension.

 ## System Requirements